Encharted Cook

 Method Fermentation - Agent Yeast

 What would we do without our little friend, yeast?
 There is nothing quite like the flavor and texture of yeast-raised doughs and batters.
 As yeast multiplies and grows, it consumes sugar and releases carbon dioxide and the carbon dioxide is what makes dough light and airy.
 Be aware that too much of a good thing will turn bad.
-Too much yeast, by using too much to start, or too many raisings will cause over-fermentation of your mixture which will then have a telltale alcohol smell and taste.
+Too much yeast, by using too much to start, or too many risings will cause over-fermentation of your mixture which will then have a telltale alcohol smell and taste.

 Although incredibly delicious, yeast doughs and batters take time for the fermentation to occur.
 Some recipes use a speed rise method, where you triple the yeast and only do one full rise before shaping and raising the final time.
 This is a faster method and with only one full rise you avoid over-fermentation.